tysseng/atx-breakout-pcb/README.md

 Other
 - Minimum current requirement on 5V for startup?
 "From what i read an old powersupply which has more ampeeres on the 5v side needs at least 1A of minimum current.... so i will prolly need 10ohm 10W dummy load"
+- Expose as separate connector to connect power resistor if needed??

 PCB track width
 - Calculator: https://www.4pcb.com/trace-width-calculator.html